MiguelAngel12314/ts_test/README.md

 - package-lock.json — dependencies block (excluded for .gitignore)
 - src/ — source code
 - package.json — cointain all dependencies to the project
-- snowpack - Its a dependency for development without compile in frontEnd

 DEMO